Understanding Your International Competence

 Often, Formal Recognition of a Degree is Not Needed

 Official recognition of a qualification is often not necessary.
-In particular, in the private sector, employers usually make their own assessment of whether the applicant has the right competences for the job.
-In these situations, it is important to be able to describe your skills clearly and to match them to the job requirements.
+In the private sector, employers usually make their own assessment of whether an applicant has the right competences for the job.
+In these situations, it is especially important to describe your skills clearly and link them to the role and its requirements.
+It is important to be able to clearly communicate what kind of competences you have gained and how these skills will benefit the employer.

 Further down on this page, you will find more tips on how to highlight the competences you have gained abroad for Finnish employers.